patrickboston/isc-deploy-tool/README.md

 Follow these guidelines to ensure these object types are deployed successfully.

 ### Object References by `id`
-In ISC, majority of object references are by `id` as opposed a softer reference such as `name`.
-As part of the export process, `id` and other environment specific data are omitted from objects to make objects more common/repository friendly.
-When you run the deployment process to a target environment, `id` references that are needed are dynamically inserted into objects by looking up objects by `name` in the target deployment environment.
-You do not need to lookup and insert `id` references yourself before deployment
+In ISC, majority of object references are by `id` as opposed to a softer reference such as `name`.
+As part of the export process, `id` and other environment specific data are omitted from objects to make objects more common/repository oriented.
+When you run the deployment process to a target environment, `id` references that are needed are dynamically inserted into objects by looking up objects by `name` in the target deployment environment. **You do not need to lookup and insert `id` references yourself before deployments**

 ### Owner References
 There are many objects throughout ISC that have owner references which point to an identity that have created an object, modified an object, etc. It is very important that owners are properly set up in exported configuration objects.

-By default, you will see owner references contain a `type` which is always set to `IDENTITY`, an `id` which points to a very environment specific `id` for the identity that owns the objects (this is actually omitted during the export process), and lastly a `name` which is more of a soft reference that points to the owning identity.
+By default, you will see owner references contain a `type` which is always set to `IDENTITY`, an `id` which points to a very environment specific `id` for the identity that owns the objects (this is actually omitted during the export process, but is the core reference needed), and lastly a `name` which is more of a soft reference that points to the owning identity.
 The `name` value can very between different object types, but is most often the `displayName` of an identity which is not ideal and does not guarantee a unique identity when looking up an identity by this name during migration to other environments.
 The only unique soft reference attribute on identities that guarantee a unique lookup is the `alias` attribute. **When you run the export process, objects with owner references will automatically have the `name` property value written as the owning identity's `alias` as opposed to their `displayName`.** This will allow us to perform unique identity lookups when migrating objects with owners to another environment.
 If an identity with that alias does not exist, the migration import will fail.
-If you need different owners per environment because of preference or because an identity with a specific alias will not exist in the next environment, you will need to perform the following tokenization steps:
+If you need different owners per environment because of preference or because an identity with a specific alias will never exist in the next environment, you will need to perform the following tokenization steps:
 1. Set up a reverse token in `reverse.target.js` for the object being exported.
 You could also hard code an identity alias here that will be the same owner across all environments instead of using a token
 ```json
 {